 The Eastbourne prostate cancer support group started up in 2002 but we did not begin fund-raising until 2008.
 Since then we have raised over £47,000 thanks to the generosity of our donors.
 The money has been spent on projects that benefit prostate cancer patients and more broadly urology and oncology patients at Eastbourne District General Hospital.
 These include:

 - £13,037 - furniture in patient reception / waiting areas and interview rooms of Eastbourne DGH Radiotherapy Unit

 - £556 - urine analyser in Eastbourne DGH Radiotherapy Unit.
 Purchased with donations from family and friends of Ralph Richardson

-Our 2016/17 project for the Radiotherapy Unit at Eastbourne District General Hospital is now complete.
-We hope the chairs and sofas will be more comfortable and less 'clinical'.
-The urine analyser is in use and already proving beneficial for patients with urinary symptoms.
+- The chairs and sofas are more comfortable and less 'clinical'.
+The urine analyser is in use and proving beneficial for patients with urinary symptoms.
 A rapid urine test in the department means a patient can be promptly prescribed an antibiotic course if required, or reassured symptoms are the effects of ongoing radiotherapy.